discord-gophers/goapi-gen/README.md

  body, and response type objects.
 - `server`: generate the Chi server boilerplate.
 This code is dependent on that produced by the `types` target.
-- `client`: generate the client boilerplate.
-It, too, requires the types to be present in its package.
 - `spec`: embed the OpenAPI spec into the generated code as a gzipped blob.
 This
 - `skip-fmt`: skip running `goimports` on the generated code.
 This is useful for debugging the generated file in case the spec contains weird strings.